varunvaidhiya/perfetto_analysis_repo/README.md

 **1. Environment Setup:**

 First, ensure you have Python 3.
-We recommend using Python 3.11 or newer.
+I recommend using Python 3.11 or newer.
 You can check your Python version by running `python3 --version` in your terminal.

 Next, you will need to install the required Python libraries.
 These libraries are used by the various analysis scripts.
 You can install them using pip, Python's package installer.
 It is highly recommended to use a virtual environment to manage dependencies for this project.
 If you have `venv` (usually included with Python 3), you can create and activate a virtual environment as follows: